qnbs/OmniNote/README.md

 In an era of cloud dependency, OmniNote takes a radical stance on **Data Sovereignty** and **Zero-Latency Interaction**.

 1.  **Local-First Architecture**: The application state lives primarily in the user's browser (IndexedDB via Redux persistence).
 Cloud AI is treated as a stateless functional utility, invoked only on demand.
-2.  **Structured Thought**: We enforce structure on unstructured text via Markdown, Entity Extraction, and graph topology, allowing the system to understand the *relationships* between ideas, not just the content.
+2.  **Structured Thought**: We enforce structure on unstructured text via Markdown, Entity Extraction, and graph topology, allowing the system to understand the *relationships* between ideas.
 3.  **Agentic Workflow**: AI is not a chatbot sidebar; it is integrated into the data layer.
 Agents act as background processes that analyze, summarize, and connect your thoughts.

 ---